victoriadrake/hugo-latest-cd/README.md

 # GitHub Action to build and deploy a Hugo site to GitHub Pages using latest extended Hugo 🚀

-This action cleans and rebuilds your [Hugo site](https://gohugo.io/) to `docs/` in the same repository.
+This action cleans and rebuilds your [Hugo site](https://gohugo.io/) to a destination folder in the same repository.

 It always uses the latest extended version from [Hugo releases](https://github.com/gohugoio/hugo/releases).
 The extended version [enables the processing](https://gohugo.io/troubleshooting/faq/#i-get-tocss--this-feature-is-not-available-in-your-current-hugo-version) of SCSS and Sass files to CSS.

-Your site will build in `docs/` in your repository, and `docs/` will be pushed back to `master`.
+Your site will build in a destination folder in your repository, and that folder will be pushed back to `master`.
 To automatically serve your updated site with GitHub Pages, [choose the `docs/` folder as your source](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

+The default destination folder is `docs/`.

 ## Add action to your workflow